-Univ’s Development Office organises a wide range of events for alumni, including year and subject group reunions, seminars and sporting events.
+Univ’s Development Office organises a wide range of alumni events, including year and subject group reunions, seminars and sporting events.

 Details of upcoming events can be found on our Events page.